-Motherboards are the foundation that hold all the computer’s parts together.
-There are two types of motherboard.
-The first type is the one designed for laptops, and varies according to the laptop design.
+Motherboards are the foundation that holds all the computer’s parts together.
+There are two types of motherboards.
+The first type is the one designed for laptops and varies according to the laptop design.

 The desktop motherboards are usually manufactured according to standard designs, which makes assembling and upgrading components easy.
 They’re designed to be more adaptable than laptop motherboards so that you can add more components.

-The component parts that are attached to the motherboard include CPU, RAM, expansion slots, graphics connectors and network port.
-Other components are USB ports, storage connectors and keyboard and mouse connectors.
+The parts that are attached to the motherboard include CPU, RAM, expansion slots, graphics connectors, and network port.
+Other components are USB ports, storage connectors, keyboard, and mouse connectors.

 If you’re planning to buy a motherboard, make sure it’s compatible with your CPU.
 Motherboards usually contain what is called the chipset, which manages the movement of data between the computer’s components.
 Your CPU choice will determine the kind of chipset required of the motherboard.